Skip to main content

 The Robert J. Trumpler Award is given each year to a recent recipient of the PhD degree in North America whose research is considered unusually important to astronomy.

-San Francisco, California – September 27, 2023 - Presented to a recent recipient of a PhD degree whose research is considered unusually important to astronomy, the 2023 Robert J. Trumpler Award is presented to Dr. Deborah Lokhorst, who received her doctorate in astronomy from the University of Toronto.
+San Francisco, California– September 16, 2024 - The Robert J. Trumpler Award is presented to a recent recipient of a PhD degree whose research is considered unusually important to astronomy.
+The recipient of the 2024 Robert J. Trumpler Award is Dr. Maggie Thompson, who completed her doctorate in astronomy from the University of California, Santa Cruz in 2023.
+One nominator declared that Thompson’s dissertation work “will be seen as the start of something new in astrophysics.”

-Join us in celebration of Dr. Deborah Lokhorst’s achievements at the in-person ASP Awards Gala on Saturday, November 11, 2023 at the Grand Bay Hotel San Francisco in Redwood City, California.
+Join us in celebration of Maggie Thompson’s achievements at the in-person ASP Awards Gala on Saturday, November 9, 2024 in Burlingame, CA.

 Please contact the Awards team if you have questions about the nomination process